Battle of Chamdo: Background

-Invasion of Eastern Kham
+PLA enters eastern Kham

 After the defeat of major Kuomintang forces in the Chinese Civil War, the People's Liberation Army (PLA) turned its attention to the Republic of China territories in the hinterland.
 Eastern Kham was the Chinese-held part of Sikang and the gateway to Tibetan areas.
 The 18th Army of the PLA formed the leading detachment advancing toward Tibet with the 52nd Division as its main force, and arrived at Ya'an on 12 February 1950.
 In March, the People's Liberation Army arrived in Kangding (Tachienlu).
 By mid-April, the 18th Army had at least 30,000 passing through Kangding, and 10,000 Tibetans helped to build the road from Kangding to Garzê (Kandze), which was completed in August.
 The 18th Army of the PLA assembled at Garzê on 30 July, headquartered at Xinlong, and entered Litang from the east.
-The Qinghai Cavalry Detachment entered Gyêgu on 22 July, forming a north-south pincer on Chamdo.
+The Qinghai Cavalry Detachment entered Gyêgu on 22 July, forming a north–south pincer on Chamdo.

+Battle over Dengke

-In June 1950, the PLA and the Tibetan army fought for the first time in Dengke.
+In June 1950, the PLA and the Tibetan army fought for the first time in Dengke (also known as Dengo).
 Dengke is located beside the main road from Garzê to Yushu, about 100 miles northeast of Chamdo.
 Former Chamdo governor Lhalu Tsewang Dorje had set up a radio station there.
-The People's Liberation Army traced the source of the radio signals and launched a raid across the Jinsha River and destroyed the radio station.
-Two weeks later (July), 800 Khampa militia (including 300 monks) raided Dengke, and killed 600 PLA soldiers.
+50 PLA soldiers captured Dengke and destroyed the radio station.
+Two weeks later (July), 800 Khampa militia (including 300 monks) raided Dengke, claiming to have killed 600 PLA soldiers.
 In the end, the PLA succeeded in occupying eastern Kham.